Infraste03/KGE_RS/fashion_generalization/README.md

 ### `data_v3/`

-Contains intermediate data generated using the v3 user-selection strategy.
+Contains intermediate data generated for the Fashion-Heavy setting.

-Unlike the standard pipeline, which randomly samples users after filtering, v3 favors users with greater Fashion category diversity and interaction activity.
+Unlike Fashion-Random, which randomly samples users after filtering, Fashion-Heavy prioritizes users with greater Fashion category diversity and interaction activity.

 The corresponding processed KG is stored in: